Beyond the Click: Understanding Multi-Touch Attribution

 To truly understand how to measure marketing ROI, you must move beyond single-channel metrics and embrace marketing attribution models.

 However, this is easier said than done.
-Two major hurdles make this difficult in 2026:
+Two major hurdles make this difficult:

 1. The Cross-Device Gap